On-device article readerApple platforms live now

 Library

-Converted articles can stay in a local library with re-convert support and cleanup rules rather than living as disposable downloads.
+Converted articles can stay in a local library with re-convert support, cleanup rules, and notebook context rather than living as disposable downloads.

 MarkdownTXTHTMLPDFEPUB